GowerCampbell/GowerCampbell/README.md

 # 👋 About Me
 ![Logo](Images/Logo.png)

 Hi!
 I'm **Gower Campbell**, a creative professional on a journey from filmmaking to the tech world through the **HyperionDev CoGrammar Bootcamp**.
 With a background in storytelling, I’m passionate about leveraging technology to solve real-world problems, bringing fresh perspectives to coding and design.

+## 🔭 Currently Working On
+- **Python Development**: Mastering advanced Python concepts, including object-oriented programming and data analysis techniques.
+- **Web Development**: Diving deep into **HTML** and **CSS** to build dynamic, user-friendly web applications that are fully responsive.

 ---
 ## 📝 Major-Projects